-The person in charge reported that there had been no outbreaks of infection within the last year.
-Any outbreak would be managed in accordance with the trust's policy and procedures, reported to the Public Health Agency, the trust and RQIA with appropriate records retained.
+The registered manager reported that there had been no outbreaks of infection within the last year.
+Any outbreak would be managed in accordance with trust policy and procedures, reported to the Public Health Agency and RQIA with appropriate records retained.

 A general inspection of the home was undertaken and the residents' bedrooms were found to be personalised with photographs, memorabilia and personal items.
 The home was fresh smelling, clean and appropriately heated.
-The home had been redecorated in various areas including the lounges, residents' rooms and hallways.
-The home had also purchased a number of new armchairs.
+The registered manager confirmed that there was a plan in place for redecoration within the home.

 Inspection of the internal and external environment identified that the home and grounds were kept tidy, safe, suitable for and accessible to residents, staff and visitors.
 There were no obvious hazards to the health and safety of residents, visitors or staff.
-Discussion with the person in charge confirmed that risk assessments and action plans were in place to reduce risk where possible.
+Discussion with the registered manager confirmed that risk assessments and action plans were in place to reduce risk where possible.

-The home had an up to date fire risk assessment in place dated 1 December 2017 and all recommendations were noted to be addressed.
+The home had an up to date fire risk assessment in place dated 5 April 2017 and all recommendations were noted to be appropriately addressed.

 Review of staff training records confirmed that staff completed fire safety training twice annually.
-The last fire drill had been completed 28 December 2017.
+A fire drill was completed on 18 December 2017.
 Records were retained of staff who participated and any learning outcomes.
 Fire safety records identified that fire-fighting equipment, fire alarm systems, emergency lighting and means of escape were checked weekly and monthly and were regularly maintained.
-Individual residents had a completed Personal Emergency Evacuation Plan (PEEPs) in place.